vigneshavm/Interview-questions/JS Q.md

 Non-primitive types include:
 `object`, `array`, `function`, etc.

-For non-primitive values , the variable holds a reference to the data.
+- **Non-primitive values , the variable holds a reference to the data**.
-Const locks that reference, meaning I can't assign a new object or array to it.
+- Const locks that reference,
-However, I can still modify the contents of the object or array because the reference remains unchanged.
+- **We can't assign a new object or array to it.
+We still modify the contents because the reference remains unchanged**.

 With non-primitives, the **reference** is constant — meaning the variable always points to the same object/array/function — **but the contents can be modified.**